A Brief History of Music at Banff Centre

 Between the fall of 2012 and 2014, Barry Shiffman served as interim artistic director for classical music, Fall-Winter.
 From 2014, programming shifted to have artistic directors leading individual unique programs.

-In spring 2016, Banff Centre announce that following the visionary tenure of Barry Shiffman, Banff Centre alumni Claire Chase and Steven Schick will take on the position of co-artistic directors of Summer Classical Music from 2017.
+In spring 2016, Banff Centre announced that following the visionary tenure of Barry Shiffman, Banff Centre alumni Claire Chase and Steven Schick will take on the position of co-artistic directors of Summer Music from 2017.
 We're please to confirm that Shiffman will continue in his role as Executive Director of the iconic Banff International String Quartet Competition.
-For those looking to learn more about our summer classical programs click here.